SpaceWorksCo/guides/Build-MM2-On-Ubuntu.md

 AtomicDEX-API produces a binary called `mm2`.

-If you'd like to simplify this process, try [using webworker01's mmtools](Use-Webworker01's-mmtools.md).
+If you'd like to simplify this process, [use MMTools](Use-MMTools.md).

 ### Instructions